project-meucci/thimm.github.io/docs/index.md

 ---
 description: Transcripts for podcasts from the regenerative agriculture space.
-Search and find episodes and timestamps in your favorite podcasts.
+Search and find episodes and timestamps.
 ---

 # Podcast transcriptions